 The analysis of spares criticality can be carried out quickly and easily after the context and understanding of the asset management plans, based on criticality, is well understood.

-It is important for maintenance to understand that they must trigger a demand signal (requirement) on supply to deliver the part.
-They should not just assume that supply know what parts they want and when they want them.
-Maintenance planners must use the asset strategy to help supply set the right stocking strategy.
+While in maintenance we feel we don’t have a lot of control, it is important for us to understand that we must trigger a demand signal (requirement) on supply to deliver the part.
+We should not just assume that supply know what parts we want and when we want them.
+Our maintenance planners should use the asset strategy to help supply set the right stocking strategy.
 Avoid relying on inventory optimisation tools to do this.

-As a result of the project, we were able to deliver to the client a full critical spares analysis and recommendations for completing or updating asset management plans for around three dozen of its most critical assets.
-The project also highlighted for the client a number of gaps in their understanding of the condition of their assets, or tactics needed to manage them.
+As a result of the project, we were able to deliver for our client a full critical spares analysis and recommendations for completing or updating asset management plans for around three dozen of its most critical assets.
+The project also highlighted for the client, a number of gaps in the understanding of the condition of their assets, or tactics needed to manage them.
 The benefits will therefore extend beyond those the client intended to achieve with the original project brief; namely fewer unplanned failures due to a more effective asset management plan.

-Our advice in relation to critical spares analysis is to understand your asset criticality first and foremost.
-This must be carried out over the entire reach of your operation.
+Our experience in relation to critical spares analysis has been to understand asset asset criticality first and foremost.
+This must be carried out over the entire reach of the operation.
 Then investigate the effectiveness of the asset management plans.
-Only then can you get control over your critical MRO spares.
+Only then can we get control over our critical MRO spares.